 Our group recognises that there is a diversity of opinion among first peoples as to whether they wish to be recognised in a document that is the foundation stone of a colonialist legal framework that doesn’t represent their culture or pre-existing legal structures.
 Inclusion in this framework is therefore seen as another form of assimilation and there is an understandable scepticism that once again, the outcome will be less than is hoped for and less than is required to truly deliver on equality and social justice.

-There are many valid viewpoints but we believe that there is a genuine ground-swell of support for justice and meaningful rather than symbolic recognition among first peoples and the general Australian population are supportive of making the constitution a fairer, more inclusive document relevant to the 21st century in order to deliver equality for all citizens.
+There are many valid viewpoints but we believe that there is a genuine ground-swell of support for justice and meaningful rather than symbolic recognition among first peoples and the general Australian population in making the constitution a fairer, more inclusive document relevant to the 21st century in order to deliver equality for all citizens.
 This support may well change once the form of the proposal for recognition is known and people become more informed on both the details of the proposal and on the views of our first peoples to them.

 It is startling to realise that Australia stands alone as a first world nation that contains overtly racist clauses in its constitution.
 You would think we are past that as a nation yet here we are in 2017 and some politicians are still baulking at the removal of such clauses.
 Extraordinary indeed!

 - The recognition of first peoples in the Australian Constitution and the recognition individually of the sovereignty of all the separate nations that have existed in this land for millennia.

 - The removal within the whole document of references to race so that first peoples and all ethnic groups are included as equals.

 - The removal of the discriminatory clause section 25 that allows governments to exclude minority and ethnic groups of all types from the vote.